stringtheorist/cyl_seg/README.md

 IV.
 VISUALIZATION
 -----------------

-There are two options.
+There are three options.
 One can change directories to the top level directory of the project and run the script run_and_visualize.sh with the same arguments as the cylinder_segmentation executable.
 Otherwise one can use pcl_viewer directly, or the visualize.sh script with the output pcd file as argument to visualize the result.
 Note that this requires pcl tools to be installed and pcl_viewer to be in the PATH.

+Also one can use web_pcd_viewer.html to view pcd files in your browser.
+Once you open this page with your browser you can enter the relative path to your pcd file in order to open it.
+This will only accept pcd files in ascii or binary formats.
+Compressed binary formats are currently not supported.